by Jason Wasserman MD PhD FRCPC

 No. Hyperplastic polyps in the colon and rectum are benign (non-cancerous) growths that will not turn into cancer over time.

 The diagnosis of a hyperplastic polyp is usually made after the polyp is removed during a medical procedure called a colonoscopy.
-The polyp may be removed in one piece or in multiple pieces.
+The polyp may be removed in one piece or multiple pieces.
 The tissue sample is then sent to a pathologist for examination.

 When examined under the microscope, a hyperplastic polyp is made up of glands that are larger and have more epithelial cells than normal glands in the colon.
 When viewed on their short axis, some of the glands appear to be star-shaped.